TheNarh/TheNarh/README.md

 - 🚀 JavaScript: Front-end development and creating interactive web experiences.
-- ☕ Java: Building scalable and robust backend applications.
-- 🧪 Software Testing: Ensuring the reliability and quality of code.

 💼 Actively seeking exciting opportunities to contribute, learn, and grow as a developer.